Olafur Eliasson at MAF

 From Masonic Meeting Place to The Marciano Art Foundation (MAF)

 The Scottish Rite Temple, popularly known as the Masonic Temple on Wilshire Boulevard, is a historic structure situated in Los Angeles, California.
-Millard Sheets, a Scottish Rite member and architect, designed it, and it was constructed in 1961.
+Millard Sheets, an architect, and Scottish Rite member, designed it; it was constructed in 1961.

 The structure, which has a spectacular white marble and glass exterior, is a prominent example of Mid-Century Modern architecture.
 Its interior, which features a sizable theater, a lavish ballroom, and several meeting spaces embellished with elaborate mosaics, stained glass windows, and other detailed decorations, is equally well-known.